 “Sapiens.
 A Brief History of Humankind” by Yuval Noah Harari (Vintage Digital, 2014, in Poland: Dom Wydawniczy PWN, Warsaw 2014)

 Some months ago I came across an article on Business Insider saying that there is a book valued highly by Bill Gates, Mark Zuckerberg and many other moguls titled “Sapiens”.
 I was finishing reading one book and decided – OK, let’s try this one.
 So many bright minds cannot be wrong.
 And, of course, they did not.

 I think this was one of the fastest-read books in my “reading career”.
-I fell deeply in it and could not stop.
+I fell deeply into it and could not stop reading.
 It was so thought-provoking and well-written and making one start doubting in, like, everything one thought they knew about us.
 Would you think that the agricultural revolution could be a mistake?
 Would you think that homo sapiens have been devastating the global fauna and flora from the very beginning of their existence?
-Would you think that there is a clear answer on why do men have for long prevailed in almost every culture?
+Would you think that there is a clear answer on why have men for long prevailed in almost every culture?
 Would you think that all the religions have so much in common?
 Would you believe that the Gilgamesh Project is destined to succeed?
 Or not?